SmithJosh/spring-security-8026/README.md

 it times out.

 ## To reproduce
-1. Configure the gateway to point to some webapp.
-By default it uses `https://webhook.site`, but the only thing that matters is that you can verify the requests are received.
+1. Configure the gateway to point to some service where you can verify the requests are received.
+The default config should work if the link hasn't expired.
     ```yaml
     spring:
       cloud: